trevorpiltch/trevorpiltch/README.md

-# About Me
+#🤙👨‍💻About Me
-Hi I'm Trevor!
-I'm a rising senior at Phillips Exeter Academy and highly interested in computer science and programming.
-I finished all of the computer science classes at school so now I'm just playing around with different projects.
+I am a student at Phillips Exeter Academy,

 ## Favorites ⭐
 Movie 📺: The breakfast club <br />